 - A speaker that sound into the ear

 When prescribed hearing aids, there are many options to consider.
-With a diverse range of styles available, you can select a device placed inside the ear canal or one that sits behind the ear.
+With a diverse range of styles available, you can select a device inside the ear canal or one that sits behind the ear.
 Either way, the hearing aids themselves function in more or less the same way.